sanjay-416/E-Commerce-Sales-Customer-Analytics/README.md

 ## 🛠 Tools Used
 - SQL (MySQL)
+- Excel
 - Tableau
-- Power BI
-- Excel

 ---

 ## 📊 Analysis Performed
-- Sales trend analysis
-- Customer behavior insights
-- Product category performance
+- Data extraction and transformation using SQL
-- Revenue and order analysis
+- Data preparation and validation in Excel
+- Interactive dashboard creation in Tableau

 ---